SaaStock — SEO, AEO & GEO Master Playbook

 Internal linking health

-• Every speaker profile: 3+ internal links (from event pages, talk pages, related speakers)
+- Every speaker profile: 3+ internal links (from event pages, the recordings hub, related speakers)

 12. Pre-Publish Checklist